troykinsella/ansible-concourse/README.md

 ## Scope

-This role understands how to manage a Concourse CI web (ATC) or worker service installation.
+This role understands how to manage a Concourse CI web (ATC/TSA) or worker service installation.

 It:
 * Creates a Concourse user with which to run the daemon process.